Silvestre17/DM_FoodDeliveryClustering_MasterProject/README.md

 # DM Project 24.25 - [ABCDEats Inc. | Notebooks]
-Work developed in the Data Mining project of the Master's in Data Science and Advanced Analytics at NOVA IMS | NOVA Information Management School.
+Work developed in the Data Mining project of the Master's in Data Science and Advanced Analytics at NOVA IMS.

 > The main goal of this project is .........
 <br>